Detroit Red Wings tightlipped about Dylan Larkin's nearly weeklong absence

 BOSTON — Dylan Larkin's absence from the Detroit Red Wings lineup is stretching toward a week as they continue their road trip without their captain.

 Coach Jeff Blashill said Thursday morning Larkin "is away for personal reasons, and I’ll leave it at that."
-The Wings face their third game of the trip with an evening match against the Boston Bruins at TD Garden.
+The evening game against the Bruins at TD Garden marked the second straight absence for Larkin.

 Pressed whether Larkin, who has not been seen on the ice with teammates since the Oct.
 30 game at Toronto, has been skating, Blashill repeated his answer: "It's the same exact comment that I had the other day.
 Right now he's away for personal reasons and I'll leave it at that."